PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 #### Label

-As the [output](#output) of implementations specify how many threads are used, it is not needed to use a label to specify if an implementation is multi-threaded.
+As the [output](#output) of implementations specifies how many threads are used, it is not needed to use a label to indicate if an implementation is multi-threaded.
+That is, if the thread count that is written to output is 1, then the implementation is considered to be single-threaded.
+If the output includes a higher thread count, then it is marked as a multi-threaded implementation.

 #### Badge